Window to Chiang Mai Thailand

 Wat Mae Yen & Tha Pai Hot Springs

 If you go east across the river, you may walk to Wat Mae Yen (the temple on the hill).
 The route passes Pai's only public swimming pool (400 m. across the river.
 Hours 09:00-16:00.
-Adults 30 Baht).
+Adults 30 THB).

 6 kilometers past the temple are the Tha Pai Hot Springs in a pleasant forested area.